 2) Repairs, Renovation, and Construction

 Property managers are at times responsible for contracting and hiring service providers for one-time or on-going repairs, work, or renovations for a rental property.
+Get property as per your needs with the help of property management north melbourne.
 This puts them at risk for liability suits if bodily injury occurs because of a faulty repair or construction site accident.
 Be sure you work with licensed and qualified maintenance or service providers and always require evidence of adequate insurance coverage.

 3) Business Interruption/Loss of Income